 - an 80-word course description that we can use for promotion to students.
 The description should briefly touch on how the course relates to the theme.

 Types of courses: Themester showcases the teaching and scholarship of the College of Arts and Sciences.
-Existing courses are welcome, especially those that consider the challenges and opportunities that diversity presents in pluralistic societies such as the United States and others.
+Existing undergraduate courses are welcome, especially those that consider the challenges and opportunities that diversity presents in pluralistic societies such as the United States and others.

 Sometimes departments choose to offer a relevant spring course in the fall.
 Many College departments also allow new curriculum to be tried with a revolving topics course ( “Topics in ….”).
 Interested faculty members should talk with their department chair and work within their department’s needs; the College cannot contract for courses above and beyond your regular load.

 Deadline: Please upload course proposals as one combined pdf or Word document online by the priority deadline, October 15.
 Courses will be accepted until February 3.

 Once a working list of Themester 2021 courses has been established, it will guide early programming decisions, including Themester's proposal for a film series at IU Cinema.